jacubero/aws-architect-associate/docs/compute.rst

 To mount your EFS files systems, use the EFS mount helper included in the *amazon-efs-utils* package.
 It is an open-source collection of Amazon EFS tools and there's no additional cost to use them.
 This package includes a mount helper and tooling that make it easier to perform encryption of data in transit for EFS.
 A mount helper is a program that you use when you mount a specific type of file system.

-To prepare for mounting a file system with the EFS mount helper, follow these steps:
+To mount a file system with the EFS mount helper, follow these steps:

 1. For an Amazon Linux EC2 isntance, install the Amazon EFS utilities